zuozhenggh/learning-library/data-management-library/big-data/bds/bds-access-utility-node/bds-access-utility-node.md

 **Note:**
 Using a Bastion Host, VPN Connect, and OCI FastConnect provide more private and secure options than making the IP address public.

+**Important:**
+A Utility node generally contains utilities used for accessing the cluster.
+Making the utility nodes in the cluster publicly available (which you will do in this lab) isn't enough to make services that run on the utility nodes available from the internet.
+For example, in an HA-cluster such as our **`training-cluster`**, Cloudera Manager (CM) runs on the first utility node, **`traininun0`**, and Hue runs on the second utility node, **`traininun1`**.
+Before you can access CM and Hue on the utility nodes using a Web browser, you must also open the ports associated with both services.
+You do this by adding an ingress rule to a security list for each service.
+You will do this in **Lab 5, Use Cloudera Manager (CM) and Hue to Access a BDS Cluster**.
+See [Define Security Rules](https://docs.oracle.com/en/cloud/paas/big-data-service/user/configure-security-rules-network.html#GUID-42EDCC75-D170-489E-B42F-334267CE6C92)

 In this lab, you will use the **Oracle Cloud Infrastructure Cloud Shell**, which is a web browser-based terminal accessible from the **Oracle Cloud Console**.
-You'll gather some information about your network and your cluster nodes, and then you'll pass that information to commands in the shell.
+You'll gather some information about your network and your cluster utility nodes, and then you'll pass that information to commands in the shell.
 Finally, you learn how to edit an existing public IP address.
 To perform this task, you must have a cluster running in a VCN in your tenancy, and that cluster must have a regional, public subnet.

-**Important:**

-Making the first utility node publicly available isn't enough to make services that run on this node such as Cloudera Manager (CM) and Hue available from the internet.
-Before you can access those services on this node using a Web browser, you must also open the ports associated with both services.
-You do this by adding an ingress rule to a security list for each service.
-You will do this in the next lab.
-See [Define Security Rules](https://docs.oracle.com/en/cloud/paas/big-data-service/user/configure-security-rules-network.html#GUID-42EDCC75-D170-489E-B42F-334267CE6C92)

 ### Objectives

 * Learn how to gather information about the cluster.
-* Learn how to map private IP address of a node to a public IP address.
+* Learn how to map the private IP address of a node to a public IP address.
 * Learn how to edit a public IP address using both the **Oracle Cloud Console** and the OCI Command Line Interface (CLI).

 ### What Do You Need?